neon-bindings/rfcs/text/0000-promise.md

 * `JsPromise`.
 Opaque value; only useful for passing back to JavaScript.
 * `Deferred`.
 Handle for resolving and rejecting the related `Promise`.

 `JsPromise` may only be constructed directly with `cx.promise()` instead of with `JsPromise::new` or `Deferred::new`.
-This is because they may not be constructed independently and it follows the convetion of `std::sync::mpsc::channel`.
+This is because they may not be constructed independently, and it follows the convention of `std::sync::mpsc::channel`.

 ```rust
 trait Context {